vend/SlidePay_iOS/README.md

 =====================

 ## About
-SlidePay iOS SDK allows you quickly and easily process swiped and keyed credit card transactions.
-Currently, this library is for iOS 5.0+.
+The SlidePay iOS SDK allows you to incorporate swiped and keyed credit card transactions into your iOS application.

 ## Installation Guide